Is this not a fabulous idea, a terrific product, and just a great all round present for the artist in your life?

 This is a win-win all the way around.
 Paper (which of course I love) and recycled – and Etsy – and do it yourself – wow!

-Even though I’m not supposed to say it, I am crazy about these earrings – I love the color, I love the pretty floral accent, and I think the Japanese kanji is beautiful!
+Even though I’m not supposed to say it, I am crazy about these earrings – I love the color, I love the floral accent, and I think the Japanese kanji is graceful

 The deep pink adds a burst of color to your winter outfit – and it looks great in Spring, too.
 The kanji says Onna, or Woman.